Who We Are

 As a former Vice President at Fenton, the nation’s premier public interest communications firm, Rodgers ran Fenton’s branding and messaging practice for the D.C. office and was part of the Education and Women’s practice groups.
 Previously, she was a PhD candidate at the Annenberg School for Communication at the University of Pennsylvania, studying political communication.
 Rodgers received her undergraduate education at Northwestern University where she graduated cum laude with a degree in social policy and a concentration in gender studies.
 Nicole is a proud Bossed Up board member.
 She has guest lectured at the Shorenstein Center on Press, Politics and Public Policy at Harvard’s Kennedy School, and been published online at Salon, The American Prospect, Jezebel, Alternet, the Huffington Post, Good Men Project, and Hypervocal.
 Her oped on why America needs a broader vision of family was recently printed on The Washington Post opinion page.

 Mia is a modern Renaissance woman.
 She has spent time organizing to abolish prisons, teaching teenagers about sex and drugs, interviewing literary luminaries like Edwidge Danticat, David Foster Wallace, and John Irving, and attending births as a midwifery apprentice.
 She co-founded BirthCircle, a grassroots collective making pregnancy and birth choices more accessible to families.
-Mia also co-founded Canerow, a resource for people dedicated to raising children of color in a world that reflects the spectrum of who they are, and is a staff blogger for EmbraceRace.
+Mia also co-founded Canerow, a resource for people dedicated to raising children of color in a world that reflects the spectrum of who they are.

-Mia, whose 2015 TED talk–titled, “The Story We Tell About Poverty Isn’t True”–has been viewed over 1.4 million times already, has been published in Slate, the Stanford Social Innovation Review, the Huffington Post, Salon, OnBeing, and Good Men Project, and has guest lectured at UC Berkeley.
+Mia, whose 2015 TED talk–titled, “The Story We Tell About Poverty Isn’t True”–has been viewed over 1.4 million times already, has been published in Slate, the Stanford Social Innovation Review, the Huffington Post, Salon, OnBeing, and Good Men Project, and speaks at conferences and universities across the country.
 She is a graduate of Oberlin College, a New America California Fellow, and an inaugural Ascend Fellow of the Aspen Institute.
 She sits on the Board of Directors of Forward Together and the North Oakland Community Charter School.